APiercey/zardoz/README.md

 ```

 ## Usage
 ZARDOZ can be imported like so:
 ```
 import z "github.com/APiercey/zardoz"
 ```
-ZARDOZ comes with three assertions for testing asyncronous code.
+ZARDOZ comes with [three assertions](https://github.com/APiercey/zardoz/tree/main#assertions) for testing asyncronous dependencies.
 Test blocks begin with a `Describe` block, which provides a test suite.

 ```
 func main() {